Experienced and Effective Workers Compensation Attorney

 In Georgia, workers’ compensation is legislated under a “no-fault” system.
 This means if you are injured, this insurance is an “exclusive remedy.”
 In other words, you cannot make a tort liability claim following damages.
 Thus, if you use your mandated employee benefits (or believe that is your best option), your legal options are limited.
 You cannot sue your employer or co-workers, for example – workers’ comp laws are set up to protect personnel and their employers from such action.
 You do not receive additional rights outside of this program, even if the enterprise is assessed a penalty related to the incident.

-This is one of the reasons why working with an experienced injury attorney is so important.
+This is one of the reasons why working with an experienced Macon workers’ compensation lawyer is so important.
 Furthermore, a company may do its best to keep workers from filing a claim, whether it’s by delaying the reimbursement process or otherwise dragging its feet.
 This is a potentially serious problem when a person is trying to recover, but legal counsel can help streamline proceedings and guide you to the best possible outcome.

 How Does It Work?